 Robert Munsch co-creates Indigenous picture books with Indigenous authors and artists.
 Written for the child of a family Munsch once stayed within Fort McMurray, Alberta, this is the humorous tale of young Helen and her plan to get rid of some springtime pests.

 Stolen Words by Melanie Florence, illustrated by Gabrielle Grimard

 This is the sweet story of a little girl who wants to help her grandpa rediscover his language, lost years ago at residential school.

-Have we left out one of your favourites?
+Have we left out one of your favourite Indigenous picture books?
 Please leave a comment below and let us know!

 Tagged under: books